Charlie McCarthy, Detective: Production

 The film was announced in June 1938.
 It was the second movie Bergen made for Universal following Letter of Introduction.
 Bob Cummings was assigned in October 1939.

 Filming took place from November to December 1939.

 Reception

 The New York Times called it "a nondescript omlette".
+Variety wrote "whatever box office reaction" the film "is able to generate depends on the ability of Edgar Bergen and his wooden stooge to carry this inadequate script and inept direction.
+Picture will have to struggle as top half of the dualers.
+It won't assist the screen progress of Bergen and his pal."